jonsag/ardHydroponic/README.md

 * Settings
 * Special

-Also there is a 'Reading...' mode that the system enters when measuring in 'Running...' mode.
+Also there is a 'Reading...' mode that the system enters when measuring in 'Running...' mode, and an 'Uploading...' mode when uploading data to internet.

 You advance from one mode to the next by pushing and holding down 'Button 1' for one second.
 When you do this in 'Special' mode you loop back to 'Running...' mode again.